ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 # Define policies for information barriers in Microsoft Teams

 Coming soon to Microsoft Teams, information barriers policies can help limit communications between specific groups of people.
-Infomration barriers can help your organization comply with industry standards and regulations, and avoid potential conflicts of interest.
+Information barriers can help your organization comply with industry standards and regulations, and avoid potential conflicts of interest.
 To learn more, see [Information barriers (coming soon to Microsoft Teams!)](information-barriers.md).

 To define or edit information barriers policies, you must be assigned one of the following roles: